Swiss-Rock-n-Roll-Confederation/judgment-anomaly-analyzer/README.md

-# ruby_csv_parser
+# judgment-anomaly-analyzer

-Parse and analyse a csv file in ruby with some basic stdev functions
+Parse and analyze raw competition judgments to detect anomalies based on defined criteria and generate detailed reports.

-The `csv` to analyze are hardcoded in the main.rb.
+The `main.rb` define the input and output folders.

 ```
 bundle install